modx-pro/Docs/en/01_Components/01_pdoTools/00_Quick_start.md

     &field=`longtitle`
 ]]
 ```
-Or we want to get `pagetitle` of grandparent of current document:
+Or if we want to get `pagetitle` of grandparent of current document:
 ```
 [[pdoField?
     &id=`[[*id]]`